JacksonTE/game-boy-emulator/README.md

 4. Run by clicking the play button or CTRL+F5.

 ## Usage Instructions
-1. Acquire a Game Boy game ROM file (not provided with the project).
+1. Acquire a Game Boy game ROM file (not provided with the project but found online easily).
 2. Run the project and in the top menu click ```File```->```Load Game ROM```.
 3. Select the ROM file to run.
-4. If the game is currently supported, it should now be running, and should be interactable via the key mappings below.
+4. If the game is currently supported, it will now be running, and will be interactable via the key mappings below.

 ## Controls
 | Game Boy | Key |